Member (MCIfA)

 • displays created and the research behind it

-If you are unsure what to provide, please get in touch at membership [at] archaeologists.net.
+If you are unsure what to provide, please get in touch at membership [at] archaeologists.net and include your draft statement and/or CV, as this helps us to suggest suitable examples.

-For all upgrade applications we require a Professional Deveopment Plan (PDP) and Continuing Professional Development (CPD) log from the last two years that can either be uploaded to the form or tick the box to say you have an online log with us through the CIfA website.
+For all upgrade applications we require a Professional Development Plan (PDP) and Continuing Professional Development (CPD) log from the last two years.
+You can either upload these to the form or tick the box to say you have an online log with on through the CIfA website.

-You can provide your companies' templates or you can use the CIfA templates found here.
+You can use your company’s templates or the CIfA templates for your PDP and CPD log.

 If you are currently a Student or Affiliate member, or have had a recent career break, please provide what you can.